Mortality Forecasting under Climate Risk: A Stochastic Approach with Distributed Lag Non-Linear Models: Data

 \subsection{Mortality data}

-We collect weekly death count data and annual population data from the Eurostat database\footnote{Data source: \url{ec.europa.eu/eurostat/databrowser/view/demo_r_mweek3/default/table?lang=en}.
-See, for example, a recent study by \cite{robben2025short} that also used data from this source.} over the investigation period 2015--2019, for four age groups 20--64, 65--74, 75--84 and 85+, and in three different NUTS\footnote{NUTS stands for the Nomenclature of Territorial Units for Statistics.} regions: Attica (EL30, referred to as Athens\footnote{As the population of Attica is largely concentrated in Athens, we referred to the region simply as Athens.}), \'Area Metropolitana de Lisboa (PT170, referred to as Lisbon), and Roma (ITI43, refer to as Rome).
-We choose these three regions due to their similar demographic characteristics and Mediterranean climate conditions.
+We collect weekly death count data and annual population data from the Eurostat database, over the investigation period 2015--2019, for four age groups 20--64, 65--74, 75--84 and 85+, and in three different NUTS\footnote{NUTS stands for the Nomenclature of Territorial Units for Statistics.} regions: Attica (EL30, referred to as Athens\footnote{As the population of Attica is largely concentrated in Athens, we referred to the region simply as Athens.}), \'Area Metropolitana de Lisboa (PT170, referred to as Lisbon), and Roma (ITI43, refer to as Rome).\footnote{Data source: \url{https://ec.europa.eu/eurostat/databrowser/view/demo_r_mweek3/default/table?lang=en}.
+Note that weekly death data across different age groups at the NUTS 3 level are only available from 2015 onwards.} We choose these three regions due to their similar demographic characteristics and Mediterranean climate conditions.

 Let $D(x,t,i)$ be the death count for age $x$, region $i$ at time $t$, and $P(x,t,i)$ for the corresponding population size.
 We assume that the population size is constant throughout the year.
 We also assume that there are 52 weeks in each year, so the weekly risk exposure can be approximated as $E(x,t,i) = P(x,t,i)/52$, the weekly mortality rate is thus calculated as: